louis-stack/Music-analysis-with-machine-learning-model/README.md

 A complete machine learning model that aims to extract information from a music input.

 My goal :
-- Detect the name and the author of a music (EVEN a cover)  / Shazam+
+- Detect the name and the author of a music (EVEN a cover)  / (Shazam+)
+- Detect the genre of a music / (spotify)
+- Detect all music intruments
 - Detect every music chords

-- Detect all music intruments
+Additional features
-- Generate a music score of each intruments
+- Generate a music sheet of every intruments